acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

    values:

-   * `"start"`: load content scripts immediately after the document element for the page is inserted into the DOM, but before the DOM content itself has been loaded
+   * `"start"`: load content scripts immediately after the document element is inserted into the DOM, but before the DOM content itself has been loaded
    * `"ready"`: load content scripts once DOM content has been loaded, corresponding to the [DOMContentLoaded](https://developer.mozilla.org/en/Gecko-Specific_DOM_Events) event
    * `"end"`: the default.
-Load content scripts once all the content (DOM, JS, CSS, images) for the page has been loaded, at the time the [window.onload event](https://developer.mozilla.org/en/DOM/window.onload) fires
+Load content scripts once all the content (DOM, JS, CSS, images) has been loaded, at the time the [window.onload event](https://developer.mozilla.org/en/DOM/window.onload) fires